angelvillar96/SeeFood-HackZurich2020/README.md

 # SeeFood-HackZurich2020
-Prject for the HackZurich 2020 Hacktohn
+Project for the HackZurich 2020 Hackathon